RRR13 Business Ethics

 In all companies, managers continuously have to make choices that have ethical implications.
 They are faced by the challenge of making strategic and operational choices that are justifiable from an ethical point of view, and that live up the expectations of stakeholders inside and outside the company.
 Furthermore, managers need to build organizations that facilitate ethical behavior on the part of employees.
 That is, they need to lead, organize and manage their employees in ways that promote ethically justifiable rather than ethically questionable behavior.
 These are key issues that will shape the future of business at a time when corporate conduct is subjected to increasing scrutiny and new business models developed to address questions of legitimacy and sustainability.

 The course has three main parts.
 The first part of the course outlines the nature of business ethical challenges, and introduces frameworks that can inform ethical evaluation of choices, decisions and behavior.
-The second part of the course introduces perspectives from moral psychology, social psychology and behavioral economics that provide insight into how ethical and unethical behavior is produced in organizational settings.
+The second part of the course addresses various ethical issues, as they relate to business and accounting.
 The third part of the course introduces central business-ethical challenges and dilemmas and challenges students to works hands-on with practical cases, in which problems need to be identified, alternative courses of action developed, and decisions made and justified.
 This part of the course will be highly interactive and students will work in groups and present each other's solutions in the classroom in order to stimulate collective reflection and discussion of business-ethical problems.

 Upon completion of the course, the students shall: